-• Implement Dynamic Analysis
+• Static Analysis

-- Risk: Team is unable to implement dynamic analysis 0.5 - Reasoning: Runtime analysis is an incredibly challenging topic that has a lot of complicated research surrounding it. - Mitigation Strategy: Ask advisor if there is any professor at Iowa State University that has expertise in dynamic analysis, reach out to the researchers at Michigan Tech University who developed the system this project is based on, potentially drop this requirement (Worst-case scenario) - Risk: Dynamic analysis does not correctly identify errors 0.4 - Improve Static Analysis - Risk: Static analysis does not correctly identify errors 0.4 - Risk: Static analysis seems a degradation of accuracy and precision 0.1 - UI Update - Risk: UI Update worsens application appearance and usability 0.2 - Risk: Newly designed pages can not be integrated 0.1 - Risk: UI update decreases application accessibility 0.1 - Finish Prototype - Risk: Prototype can not be deployed 0.3 - Risk: Prototype exhibits never-seen-before problems 0.7 - Reasoning: This project is rather complicated with several interconnected pieces of functionality, so there is bound to be issues that the team can not feasibly account for.
+- Risk: Static analysis does not correctly identify errors 0.4 - Risk: Static analysis exhibits a degradation of accuracy and precision -0.1 - Risk: Code Composer Studio exhibits aberrant behaviors in command line form - 0.3 - Analytics Page - Risk: Implemented analytics do not satisfy instructor and teaching assistant needs - 0.4 - UI Update - Risk: UI Update worsens application appearance and usability 0.2 - Risk: Newly designed pages can not be integrated 0.1 - Risk: UI update decreases application accessibility 0.1 - Finish Design - Risk: Prototype can not be deployed 0.3 - Risk: Prototype exhibits never-seen-before problems 0.7

-Mitigation Strategy: Prior to deploying a prototype, the team will need to thoroughly do testing and stress tests.
+- Reasoning: This project is rather complicated with several interconnected pieces of functionality, so there is bound to be issues that the team can not feasibly account for. - Mitigation Strategy: Prior to deploying a prototype, the team will need to thoroughly do testing and stress tests.
 Furthermore, user testing feedback will be extremely beneficial to identifying and correcting erroneous problems.